 Do you want to show empty categories in WordPress widgets?

-By default, the categories widget and block in WordPress don’t show categories that don’t have any posts assigned to them.
+By default, the Gutenberg block for categories and the site editor widget in WordPress don’t show categories that have no posts assigned to them.

 Why Show Empty Categories in WordPress?